alvinj/Sbtmkdirs/README.md

 4. Run `.
 1setup_graal` to set up my environment variables.
 (You’ll need to change that script for your system.)
 5. Create the executable by running `./2compile_graal.sh`.

 That last command creates a native executable named *sbtmkdirs*.
-I think copy that file to my *~/bin* directory so it’s on my PATH.
+I then copy that file to my *~/bin* directory so it’s on my PATH.